• Skip to primary navigation

 1. Learn all the tips and tricks for making perfect French madeleines in this comprehensive guide.
 Read all the secrets about the madeleine hump.

 2. To ensure perfect madeleines, cool your madeleine pan between batches.
-Grease and flour metal mold before each batch.
+Grease and flour the metal mold before each batch.

 3. Serve madeleines warm, right from the oven, or within one hour after baking.
 Enjoy them with a cup of Earl Grey tea, coffee, French hot chocolate, or a glass of Christmas champagne.